Greg Hire: Perth Wildcats (2010–2019)

 For the 2013–14 season, Hire was named co-vice captain of the Wildcats alongside Shawn Redhage.
 In February 2014, he played his 100th NBL game.
-The Wildcats reached their third straight NBL Grand Final in 2014, with Hire winning his first NBL Championship after they defeated the Adelaide 36ers 2–1.
+The Wildcats reached their third straight NBL Grand Final in 2014, with Hire winning his first NBL championship after they defeated the Adelaide 36ers 2–1.
 Hire was touted as a possible grand final MVP when he came off the bench in the deciding third game and contributed nine rebounds and five assists to inspire the Wildcats to victory.

 Hire appeared in the Wildcats' 2014–15 season opener, but then missed the next three months with a tear to his left calf muscle, an injury he sustained at training.
 He travelled with the team despite being sidelined to provide leadership and support from the bench.
 During his time off, Hire strived to improve his outside jumper through high-volume shooting sessions and tweaked his diet in order to become more streamlined and versatile on the court.
 He also dropped roughly 3 kg and lost 25mm of skinfolds.
 He later missed game two of the Wildcats' semi-final series against the Cairns Taipans with a right calf injury he sustained in game one, a series the Wildcats lost in straight sets.
 Hire played in a career-low 11 games in 2014–15.
-At the conclusion of the season, Hire had amassed career averages of 3.6 points and 3.6 rebounds in a 120 games.

 Hire's court time was limited for the Wildcats during the 2015–16 season, but he still managed to play in every game.
+He moved to a guard/forward role in 2015–16.
 He had 13 points and 11 rebounds against the Illawarra Hawks on 25 October, and scored a then career-high 14 points against the Cairns Taipans on 25 January.
-He moved to a guard/forward role in 2015–16.
 The Wildcats returned to the NBL Grand Final in 2016, where they defeated the Breakers 2–1, with Hire claiming his second title in three years.

-Hire joined the Wolves in April 2016 to sharpen his touch ahead of the 2016–17 NBL season.
-During the year, he played his 150th game for the Wolves.